OfficeDev/office-js-docs-pr/docs/publish/publish-office-add-ins-to-appsource.md

 ##### Check for AppSource disablement (recommended)

 We recommend that your installation check whether the AppSource store is disabled in the user's Office application.
 Microsoft 365 Administrators sometimes disable the store.
 If the store is disabled, the installation program should skip all the remaining steps.
 Consider displaying a message to the user that recommends that they contact their administrator about your web add-in.
-They would need to rerun the installation after installing or upgrading.
+They would need to rerun the installation after the store is enabled.

 The following is an example of how to check for disablement of the store.